logo

 This step will revert your network to its default settings, which might solve the problem by disconnecting your Surface Pro from all network connections and forcing it to reconnect again.

-- Select Settings > Network & Internet > Status > Network reset.
+• On Windows 10: Select the Start button > Settings > Network & Internet > Status > Network reset, then select Reset now.

 7. Reboot your router and modem